Here are the times Democrats have conceded a presidential election with grace and dignity:

 But that still wasn’t the end of it!
 Weeks later, the Congressional Black Caucus tried to prevent congressional certification of the Electoral College for Bush, raising objection after objection on the House floor.

-Over the course of the next year, the Florida ballots were painstakingly recounted by an independent investigative firm at a cost of nearly a million dollars, paid for by the same media outlets currently telling you to shut up and accept the results — including The New York Times, CNN, The Washington Post and the Associated Press, along with several others.
+Over the course of the next year, all Florida ballots were painstakingly recounted by an independent investigative firm at a cost of nearly a million dollars, paid for by the same media outlets currently telling you to shut up and accept the results — including The New York Times, CNN, The Washington Post and the Associated Press, along with several others.

-The year-long, million-dollar recount led to this shocking conclusion: Bush still won.
+The year-long, million-dollar recount led to this shocking conclusion: Bush won.
 As the Times put it, contrary to the claims of Gore partisans, “the United States Supreme Court did not award an election to Mr. Bush that otherwise would have been won by Mr. Gore.”

-At a subsequent primary debate in 2008, Hillary said that she and her husband (the president) had been making great progress “until, unfortunately, the Supreme Court handed the presidency to George Bush.”
+At a subsequent primary debate in 2008, Hillary said that she and her husband (the actual president) had been making great progress “until, unfortunately, the Supreme Court handed the presidency to George Bush.”

 In 2006, Michael Kinsley claimed in The New York Times that the 2000 election was “actually stolen.”